Azure-Samples/ms-identity-java-servlet-webapp-authentication/README.md

     msalAuth.setAuthenticated(true);
     msalAuth.setUsername(msalAuth.getIdTokenClaims().get("name"));
    ```
-6. Once the user clicks on the Admin Page, the program control flows to the AuthorizationFilter class which has the logic to verify if the user has the **PrivilegedAdmin** role associated with them.
+6. Once the user clicks on the User Page, the program control flows to the AuthorizationFilter class which has the logic to verify if the user has the **RegularUser** role associated with them.
 Auth error page is displayed if the logged in user doesn't have the role.

   ```Java
 		if (request.getRequestURI().contains("regular_user")) {